 Consider your experiences in school, volunteer work, extracurriculars, and internships.
 To identify your transferable skills from these experiences, ask yourself:

-- What was the work process like for these experiences, and how did I contribute?
+- Process: What was the work process like for these experiences?
+How did I contribute?

-- Who did I work with, and how did I work with them?
+- Collaboration: Who did I work with?
+How did I work with them?

-- How did I contribute to the end goals or results of these experiences?
+- Results: How did I contribute to the end goals or results of these experiences?

-Questions like these will help you identify patterns of what you brought to or learned from your experiences.
-The skills you used and gained from these experiences are your transferable skills.
+Questions like these will help you identify patterns of what skills you brought to or learned from your experiences.
+These are your transferable skills.

 How to Include Transferable Skills in a Job Application

 The best transferable skills to include in a job application are the ones you possess and the ones the employer is looking for.
 To find out what skills the employer wants, look closely at the job description to identify the hard and soft skills required.
 For example, if they’re looking for a “team player,” you might want to show off your teamwork, collaboration, and communication skills.